Nishant R.

 Key Responsibilities of a Project Manager

-Project managers keep projects running smoothly and connect them to goals.
-Their responsibilities fit into several key areas:
+Project managers keep projects running smoothly and align them with strategy.
+Their responsibilities usually involve:

 Project Planning and Scheduling

-Good project management requires skilled resource allocation including team members, budget and materials.
-Project managers assess resource availability and distribute them to meet project demands.
-They also track expenditures and resource usage throughout the project lifecycle to stay within budget.
+Efficient delivery depends on good resource management.
+Project managers assess resource availability, evaluate team capacity, allocate budgets, and distribute them to meet project demands.
+They also track expenditures and resource usage throughout the project to stay within budget.

 Risk Management